Avoiding unintentional plagiarism

 These errors also put you at risk of committing poor academic practice.
 This is the term used when you produce work which may be fully referenced, but (for instance) relies too heavily on only one or two sources, or is generally too derivative (includes too many words quoted from other people and not enough of your own analysis and exposition), or is inadequately paraphrased (too close to the original).

-Watch this brief video tutorial on Avoiding unintentional plagiarism (link will open an external website):
+Watch this brief video tutorial on Avoiding unintentional plagiarism

 Read your feedback carefully – if your referencing has been criticised, find out what you are doing wrong and put it right before your next submission.
 A ‘second offence’ may be treated much more seriously, even if it is for another marker.

 Always use good notemaking and record keeping practices – be thorough and accurate; always make a note of the details of the source before you write any notes; avoid doing ‘cut and paste’ research; read a paragraph then write in your own words what you have understood and how it relates to your assignment brief.
+See our guide and video:

 Find out when you need to use a citation – acknowledge every idea you get from your research – not just direct quotes.